Galactic rotation curves versus ultralight dark matter: A systematic comparison with SPARC data: Introduction and main result

-First, whereas~\cite{Bar:2018acw} reported only a crude estimate of the observationally disfavoured range in $m$, we perform a systematic scan of the data, resulting in broader and more comprehensive limits.
+With this motivation in mind, in the current work we expand on \BarA in a number of aspects.
+First, whereas \BarA reported only a crude estimate of the observationally disfavored range in $m$, we perform a systematic scan of the data, resulting in broader and more comprehensive limits.
 A summary of our results is shown in Fig.~\ref{fig:final-result-intro}.
 The blue region combines the constraints from all of the SPARC galaxies; each thin line corresponds to a single individual galaxy.
-On the y-axis, we use the soliton mass $M$, normalized to the mass specified by the soliton-halo relation, $ M_{\rm SH} $.
-We allow an uncertainty of a factor of 2, up or down~\cite{Schive:2014hza,Bar:2018acw}, in $M_{\rm SH}$; this is represented by the red band.
-On the x-axis we show the ULDM mass $m$.
+On the $y$~axis, we use the soliton mass $M$, normalized to the mass specified by the soliton-halo relation, $ M_{\rm SH} $.
+We allow an uncertainty of a factor of 2, up or down (cf. Ref.~\cite{Schive:2014hza} and \BarA), in $M_{\rm SH}$, represented by the red band.
+On the $x$~axis, we show the ULDM mass $m$.
 Where the blue region dips below the red band, which happens for $3\times 10^{-24} <m<2\times 10^{-20} $~eV, the soliton-halo relation is in conflict with the data.